New Coffee Releases from Honduras

 Alex Ponce

-The second farmer’s coffee we are proud to offer is Alex Ponce, who sent us a Natural Catuai from his farm in the La Paz department in Southern Honduras.
+Another coffee we are proud to offer is from Alex Ponce, who sent us a washed Catuai from his farm in the Marcala region, located in the La Paz department in Southern Honduras.
 Alex is originally from Santa Barbara, but he found the opportunity to buy a farm in the department of La Paz.
-Despite being just 90 miles south of Santa Barbara, La Paz coffees highlight how diverse the coffees of Honduras can be.

 Altitude – 1750 meters